fantastic001/blog/_posts/2017-12-24-functional-programming.markdown

 Recently I've started reading about functional programming.
 When you have been programming using OOP principles since you were beginner, it sounds a little bit strange to change approach all the way around.
 It is scary and sometimes hard.
 As you are older and older, new experiences come hard to gain.
-In this article I will try to make some clarrifications about this approach which starts to be a big deal in big software companies as well as startups.
+In this article I will try to make some clarifications about this approach which starts to be a big deal in big software companies as well as startups.
 It was hard to me to change the way of thinking so I am willing to make this process easier for you.
 I know you've been doing Java or c# for a long time.
 I know you know the bad things in these languages.
-I know you are sick of OOP or you will eventully be sick of OOP.
+I know you are sick of OOP or you will eventually be sick of OOP.
 I will try to explain some pitfalls of OOP first and then continue by explaining functional approach and how it solves all of that.
-I will give examples in Haskell but you don't need to be familiar with Haskell to understand examples since they're pretty straighforward and I will give explanation for things which may seem strange.
+I will give examples in Haskell but you don't need to be familiar with Haskell to understand examples since they're pretty straightforward and I will give explanation for things which may seem strange.

 Mutability, thread-safeness and history